2026 100km route

 2026 25km route description

 The 25km race starts at The Ferry Hotel situated on the banks of the Gamtoos River, near Jeffrey’s Bay.
 The first 8,8km is a Neutral Zone (NZ) where your speed will be controlled by a lead vehicle.
+The race starts at the END of the NZ!

 Distances indicated below are including the NZ.

 After refuelling, you’ll turn RIGHT onto a public gravel (NOTE: Look out for other vehicles here, normal road rules apply!)
-This gravel road will take you down to Flamingo dam and a left turn onto the tar road at 21,4km.
+This gravel road will take you down to Flamingo dam and a left turn onto the tar road at 21,3km.
 (NOTE: Please watch out for cars here!)
-After a short 100m tar section, you’ll turn right and head down towards the river, to follow the jeep track before a left turn at +/- 22km, following the river around the mielie fields.
+After a short 100m tar section, you’ll turn right and head down towards the river, to follow the jeep track before a left turn at +/- 22km, following the river around the crop fields.

-Actual distance = 34km (incl.
-9km NZ)
+Actual distance = 33.5km (incl.
+8.8km NZ) with +/- 400m elevation gain